 Do not contaminate water, food, feed or fertilizer by storage or disposal.
+Open dumping is prohibited.

 Pesticide Storage: If this product is exposed to subfreezing temperatures, the active ingredient may crystallize and settle out of solution.
 Under these conditions the product should be warmed to at least 40°F and agitated well to dissolve any crystallized material prior to use.

-Pesticide Disposal: Wastes resulting from the use of this product must be disposed of on site or at an approved waste disposal facility.
-Open dumping is prohibited.
+Pesticide Disposal: Wastes resulting from the use of this product may be disposed of on site or at an approved waste disposal facility.